 One strategy you can set up for Smart Bidding is Target ROAS.

-By setting a target ROAS, you allow Google Ads to automatically optimise bids across keywords using machine learning to get more conversions within your performance target.
+By setting a target return on ad spend, you allow Google Ads to automatically optimise bids across keywords using machine learning to get more conversions within your performance target.

 Here’s how it works:

 Google Ads uses machine learning to predict future conversions and values using what you’ve reported through conversion tracking

 Google Ads then sets maximum cost-per-click (CPC) bids to maximise your conversion value and achieve an average ROAS equal to your target.
 For example, if you set a ROAS goal of 400%, it will adjust your bids to try to maximise your conversion value and reach the target return on ad spend.

 Learn how to set up your target return on ad spend bidding in this Google Ads guide.

 4 ways to improve your return on ad spend

 The goal of tracking ROAS is to: